Poonam Bajwa

-Poonam Bajwa is an Indian actress who appears in Tamil, Malayalam, and Telugu films.
+Poonam Bajwa is an Indian actress who appears in Malayalam, Tamil and Telugu films.
 She made her acting debut in 2005 with the Telugu film Modati Cinema, followed by another Telugu film Boss (2006).
 Her debut Kannada- and Tamil- language movies were Thangigagi (2006) and Seval (2008), respectively.

 Early life and education

 A Punjabi by birth, she was born in Bombay to Amarjit Singh Bajwa, a Naval Officer and Jayalakshmi Bajwa.
 She has a younger sister, Deepika Bajwa.
 She was crowned Miss Pune in 2005, after which she started modeling part-time while studying.
 When she went to Hyderabad for a ramp show, the director of Modati Cinema spotted her and asked her if she was interested in films.
 She had finished her 12th then and had a five-month gap before college and hence agreed to star in his film, despite excelling in academics.
 She pursued a degree in English Literature from Symbiosis International University, Pune.